kozjuli/kozjuli.github.io/_pages/research.md

 - **A Spatial Equilibrium Model of Racial Segregation and the College Gap** with Victoria Gregory and Hannah Rubinton

-- **Policy Rules and Large Crises in Emerging Markets** with Emilio Espino, Fernando M. Martin and Juan M. Sanchez

  ---
 ## Discussions <a name="discussions"></a>